ShrekBytes/Varsity-Projects/Hospital-Management/README.md

-## Dependencies
+fix: ## Dependencies
 - The application requires a C compiler to compile and run the source code.
 - The code has been tested on both Windows and Linux systems.

 For Windows:
-- You can directly run the code in CodeBlocks or VScode or any other IDE.
+- You can directly run the code in CodeBlocks, VSCode, or any other IDE.

 For Linux:
-- Replace `conio.h` with `curses.h` for console input/output.
+- Replace `conio.h` with `curses.h`.
-- Compile the program:
+- Compile the program using the following command:
    ```
    gcc Hospital_Management.c -o Hospital_Management -lncurses -lm
    ```

-- Run the program:
+- Run the program using:
    ```
    ./Hospital_Management
    ```

 ## Contributing